The Amazon subscribe and save is one of the best features available for different products that you sell on the Amazon marketplace.

 What Is Amazon Subscribe & Save?

 The Amazon subscribe & save program offers free shipping, discounted pricing, and the convenience of frequently scheduled deliveries on some eligible products.
-As a seller, you will acquire more sales and of course, repetitive customers after you enroll into the program.

 The feature lets customers to easily sign up for scheduled or recurring deliveries of the products they use or order on regularly.